Telemetry

 | Datasets | Tables and schemas versioned at every write, with upstream and downstream lineage |

-| Costs | Every warehouse query attributed to the workflow and dataset that drove it |
+| Costs | Every warehouse query attributed to the workflow and dataset |

 | Changes | Schema diffs and PR-level impact before they cascade downstream |

 Submit PySpark applications to fully managed infrastructure.
 No clusters to provision, no configuration required.
-Spark jobs can read from and write to botholeander.default and external Iceberg catalogs.
+Spark jobs read from and write to botholeander.default and external Iceberg catalogs.
 Lineage and cost flow into the context graph from the first run.

 |---|---|

-| MCP server | AI agents (Cursor, Copilot, Claude, BYO) query the context graph directly |
+| MCP server | Coding agents (Cursor, Copilot, Claude, BYO) query the context graph directly |

 | API | Programmatic access to the graph, catalog, and SQL proxy |

-| CLI | Terminal-based queries, Spark submission, lake management |
+| CLI | Terminal-based queries, Spark submission, and lake management |

 | SDK | Custom integrations and automated workflows |